Updated July 15, 2023

 - The basic intent of the repurchase agreement was to ensure huge money flows in the market to provide sufficient growth to the sectors.
 Many repurchase agreements are backed by government-backed securities confirming the parties intent.

 Below are some of the advantages:

 - The lender can sell the asset in case of any default incurred by the borrower.

 - Repurchase agreements are secured in nature due to the collateral security offered.

-- Since ownership is transferred, the parties have seriousness for the successful execution of the contract.
+- Since ownership transfers, the parties have seriousness for the successful execution of the contract.

 - It provides liquidity for the borrower through easy finance.